BoyuanJiang/Age-Gender-Estimate-TF/README.md

 ---

+**UPDATE: There are some compatibility issues under python3 reported by others, recommend using python2 or you should adjust some codes manually**

 This is a TensorFlow implement of face age and gender estimation which first using dlib to detect and align faces in the picture and then using a deep CNN to estimate age and gender.As you can see below,this project can estimate more than one face in a picture at one time.

 ![demo1](https://raw.githubusercontent.com/BoyuanJiang/Age-Gender-Estimate-TF/master/demo/demo1.jpg)